 How to Hide Photos from Camera Roll -With Third-party application (Private Photo Vault-Pic Safe)

-Here, is the great app for hiding Photos/Videos on the iOS device running the latest firmware.
+Here is a great app for hiding Photos/Videos on an iOS device running the latest firmware.

-Later if you want the photos or videos back in the camera roll, then follow how to export photos stored in Photo Vault app to iPhone Camera Roll,
+Later if you want the photos or videos back in the camera roll, then follow how to export photos stored in the Photo Vault app to the iPhone Camera Roll,

 After Export, Still you can show inside the app, now you can delete it or keep it inside.